TrueNet reports users with VDSL connections on Chorus’ copper network now get better speeds than the lowest priced fibre connections.

 We’re not TV viewers in our household, there is no HDTV here.
 I do watch a lot of video content on various devices, VDSL more than copes.

 There’s enough headway for me to watch English Premier League at maximum iPad Pro resolution while other family members stream video and work.
 We’ve not had slow internet days since first getting VDSL, although I am looking forward to fibre and may buy a big TV when it arrives.

 Same cost as ADSL, most of the time

 If you don’t already have VDSL and still have a wait for fibre, it would pay to move technologies.
 In most cases it costs the same as an ADSL connection and is a simple, painless upgrade.

 The only catch is you’ll probably need a new router, which can cost money and is not likely to stay in use for long if you’re scheduled to get a fibre connection.

-I’m on the Spark network and pay a $10 monthly premium for my VDSL, I could change service provider, but that means unpicking things that are best left untouched.
+I’m on the Spark network and pay a $10 monthly premium for my VDSL, I could change service provider, but that means unpicking things best left untouched.

-Also, it’s unlikely any rival VDSL provider can match Spark’s speed.
+Also, it’s unlikely a rival service provider can match Spark’s speed.
 Truenet’s latest report shows Spark leads the field.

-Disclosure: Chorus is a writing and editorial client of mine.
+Disclosure: Chorus is a writing and editorial client.
 I’ve been paid in the past to write about Chorus VDSL for the company.